 Avoid clothing sporting religious or military symbols, swear words, national flags and any words or symbols written in a language you cannot translate.
 There's no need to unintentionally spark an emotional debate while on vacation.
 It's also not a bad idea to leave religious jewelry, even cross necklaces, at home.
 If you must, wear them under your clothes so they're not visible to anyone.

-Stay away from bold colors, loud patterns, plaids -- you get the picture.
-Stick with conservative hues like navy, blue, tan and grey.
+Unless loud colors or bold patterns are the norm in your destination, consider sticking with conservative hues like navy, blue, tan and gray.
 Look put together, opting for classic, well-fitting clothing.
 You want to blend in, not draw unwanted attention to yourself (and nothing does that better than a neon green tank top).

 In the Western world, we may wear black to wakes and funerals, but in parts of Asia, white is the funereal color -- good to keep in mind on the off chance you may be mourning someone's passing while on holiday.
-Meanwhile, stay away from wearing black or blue in central Africa, the favorite colors of large, biting tsetse flies.
+Meanwhile, stay away from wearing black or blue in central Africa; these are the favorite colors of large, biting tsetse flies.

-Planning to spend the summer backpacking across Europe?
+Planning to spend the summer backpacking across Europe or Southeast Asia?
 Then a large backpack is practical and probably a better bet than a rollaboard suitcase for lugging onto trains and traveling between destinations.
 But bring a secondary bag, like a small fabric tote bag that can be worn across your chest, for everyday touring around cities.
-Any kind of backpack, big or small, will mark you as a tourist.
+Any kind of backpack, big or small, may mark you as a tourist.
 They're also easy to reach into and steal from if you're wearing one on your back on a busy bus or train.

 This advice isn't workable for pro photographers, but casual shutterbugs should snap a photo or two, then put the camera away.
 Nothing screams tourist like a camera permanently hanging from your neck.
-Not only do you stand out, but you may get targeted by thieves.
-Carry a good camera that you can fit into your small bag.
+Not only do you stand out, but you may also get targeted by thieves.
+Carry a camera or smartphone that you can fit into your small bag.